Class and section have been moved to DOW 100 (linguistics building, corner of Grove and Temple), starting Thu Sep 5.

 - Office Hours:

-- Jacob’s office hours are Monday/Wednesday from 4:30 to 5:30 in the Digital Humanities Lab in Sterling, as well as by appointment.
+- Jacob’s office hours are Tuesday and Wednesday from 4-5pm in the Digital Humanities Lab, as well as by appointment.

 CS 376 is designed for CS majors interested in learning web development and its applications to digital humanities.
-You will complete additional sections of each programming assignment and will contribute signficantly more development effort and/or algorithmic components to your group project commensurate with your experience.
+You will complete additional sections of each programming assignment and will contribute significantly more development effort and/or algorithmic components to your group project commensurate with your experience.
 In the process, you will learn to write larger, more vaguely specified programs than in introductory CS classes, and to use and navigate online documentation for new languages and libraries.
-Data structures (Yale’s CS 223 or Harvard’s CS 141) is a prerequisite.
+A class on data structures (i.e. CS 223) is a prerequisite for CS 376.

-Coursework will include four individual programming assignments; weekly readings on digital humanities; a large group project (a variety of projects will be available for you group to pick from) involving a digital humanities web application; and active class participation.
-You will also be expected to read online course notes and tutorials, and watch online videos prior to class.
-In return, class time will mostly be devoted to “active learning” where you will discuss the readings, and work together on programming exercises and psets with the course staff circulating to help.
-Some class will also feature guest talks from humanities faculty on their research and potential projects.
+Coursework will include three or four individual programming assignments and a large group project (a variety of projects will be available for you group to pick from, but we encourage you to propose your own) involving a digital humanities web application; and active class participation.
+You will also be expected to read online course notes, tutorials, and digital humanities articles prior to class.
+In return, class time will mostly be devoted to “active learning” where you will discuss readings and projects and work together on programming exercises and problem sets.
+Course staff will circulate to help.
+Some classes will also feature guest talks from humanities faculty on their research and potential projects.
 Graduate students enrolled in the course will also present their areas of research and a potential related project.
 Mid-semester, you will form groups of 3-4 students and select projects to work on; most of the second half of the semester will be devoted to working on these projects.
 Class attendance is required.

 You should consider taking this class if:

-- You are a humanist interest in incorporating computing into your own work, or a computer scientist interested in digital humanities and cultural heritage applications;
+- You are a humanities student interested in incorporating computing into your own work, or a computer scientist interested in digital humanities and cultural heritage applications

-- You’ve complete the CS introductory sequence and would like to improve your programming skills and self-sufficiency.
+- You’ve completed the CS introductory sequence and would like to improve your programming skills and self-sufficiency